TheNebulo/CodeLib/readme.md

 ### JavaScript (Vanilla)

-- `aspectRatio.py` - A weird implementation of applying different CSS files based on screen aspect ratios to make better use of viewport units.
+- `aspectRatio.js` - A weird implementation of applying different CSS files based on screen aspect ratios to make better use of viewport units.

+- `localiser.js` - A frontend script that adds a localisation system to your electron projects, that is flexible and extensive, and backend independent.

 ### JavaScript (Electron.js Pages)